CloudEngineHub/acezero/README.md

 ## Docker

-If you would prefer to run Ace0 in a docker container, you can start it with:
+If you preferred to run ACE0 in a docker container, you can start it with:

 ```shell
 docker-compose up -d